Aditi41sachi/fraud-detection-risk-scoring/readme.md

 ---

-## 📌 **Note**
+> ## 📌 **Note**
-The following files and folders are created automatically when the notebooks are executed and are intentionally excluded from version control:
+>The following files and folders are created automatically when the notebooks are executed and are intentionally excluded from version control:
-- `processed/` – train/test datasets and engineered features
+>- `processed/` – train/test datasets and engineered features
-- `models/` – trained models and optimized decision threshold
+>- `models/` – trained models and optimized decision threshold
-- `fraud_predictions.csv` – final prediction, risk scoring, and evaluation dataset
+>- `fraud_predictions.csv` – final prediction, risk scoring, and evaluation dataset

-This keeps the repository clean while ensuring full reproducibility.
+>This keeps the repository clean while ensuring full reproducibility.

 ## 📊 Dataset
 - **File:** `fraud_data - Sheet 1.csv`